RobGKN/clihelper/README.md

 Simple llm-powered help for command-line errors. provides helpful suggestions based on recent terminal history.

+Ask direct queries or pipe outputs from commands that are thowing errors.
+Is aware of recent command history.
+Automatically redacts sensitive data like passwords and api keys before sending to llm.

 ## Installation
 ```bash
 # Install using pipx (recommended)